Optimization Proxies using Limited Labeled Data and Training Time -- A Semi-Supervised Bayesian Neural Network Approach: Abstract

 \section{Abstract}

-Constrained optimization problems arise in various engineering system operations such as inventory management and electric power grids.
-However, the requirement to repeatedly solve such optimization problems with uncertain parameters poses a significant computational challenge.
-This work introduces a learning scheme using Bayesian Neural Networks (BNNs) to solve constrained optimization problems under limited labeled data and restricted model training times.
-We propose a semi-supervised BNN for this practical but complex regime, wherein training commences in a sandwiched fashion, alternating between a supervised learning step (using labeled data) for minimizing cost, and an unsupervised learning step (using unlabeled data) for enforcing constraint feasibility.
-Both supervised and unsupervised steps use a Bayesian approach, where Stochastic Variational Inference is employed for approximate Bayesian inference.
-We show that the proposed semi-supervised learning method outperforms conventional BNN and deep neural network (DNN) architectures on important non-convex constrained optimization problems from energy network operations, achieving up to a tenfold reduction in expected maximum equality gap and halving the optimality and inequality (feasibility) gaps, without requiring any correction or projection step.
-By leveraging the BNN's ability to provide posterior samples at minimal computational cost, we demonstrate that a Selection via Posterior (SvP) scheme can further reduce equality gaps by more than 10\%.
-We also provide tight and practically meaningful probabilistic confidence bounds that can be constructed using a low number of labeled testing data and readily adapted to other applications.
+Constrained optimization problems arise in various engineering systems such as inventory management and power grids.
+Standard deep neural network (DNN) based machine learning proxies are ineffective in practical settings where labeled data is scarce and training times are limited.
+We propose a semi-supervised Bayesian Neural Networks (BNNs) based optimization proxy for this complex regime, wherein training commences in a sandwiched fashion, alternating between a supervised learning step for minimizing cost, and an unsupervised learning step for enforcing constraint feasibility.
+We show that the proposed semi-supervised BNN outperforms DNN architectures on important non-convex constrained optimization problems from energy network operations, achieving up to a tenfold reduction in expected maximum equality gap and halving the inequality gaps.
+Further, the BNN's ability to provide posterior samples is leveraged to construct practically meaningful probabilistic confidence bounds on performance using a limited validation data, unlike prior methods.
+The implementation code for this study is available at: \href{https://github.com/kaarthiksundar/BNN-OPF/}{\texttt{BNN-OPF}}.